 Selling Rental Real Estate at a Loss

-The recent housing slump has reduced the value of most every form of real estate.
-You might be looking at loss if you have to sell a rental home any time soon.
+You might be looking at loss if you have to sell a rental home in a down market or have just had to put more money into a property than it is worth.
 To determine if you have a tax gain or loss, you will need to compare the property’s sale price to its tax basis.
 The tax basis is generally your original purchase price, plus the cost of improvements (not counting expenses you’ve deducted as repairs and maintenance), minus any depreciation deductions you claimed while you owned it.

-Be careful if you acquired the property in a tax-deferred Section 1031 like-kind exchange – where you swapped another property for the one you’re thinking about selling.
+Be careful if you acquired the property in a tax-deferred Section 1031 like-kind exchange—where you swapped another property for the one you’re thinking about selling.
 With a 1031 exchange, you defer paying the tax on a gain from selling one property by exchanging it for another property.
-The gain that you defer reduces the original tax basis in the new property.
+To avoid recognizing the gain on the sale of your first property, you can transfer your cost basis to the new property.
 This can result in a small amount of tax basis in the property that you are trying to sell.
 The property’s basis may be lower than you think.

 Bottom Line: Make sure you know your property’s tax basis before you sell.
 That way you won’t be expecting a loss and instead wind up with a gain that increases your tax bill.